globalizejs/globalize/readme.md

 NOTE: Make sure you drop the translated columns from the parent table after all your data is safely migrated.

-## Versioning with Globalize3
+## Versioning with Globalize

-Globalize3 nicely integrates with [paper_trail](https://github.com/airblade/paper_trail).
+Globalize nicely integrates with [paper_trail](https://github.com/airblade/paper_trail).
 To add versioning support to your model, you'll want to add the `:versioning => true` option to your call to <code>translates</code>.
 An example from our test suite: